mantasmarcinkus/meowplode/README.md

 For this exact application document database would've been used (relational would be as good).
 I tried to write the code in a clean and easily extandable way for a simple application.

+## Requirements
+- User is able to enter his name and start a quiz game
+- User is able to answer a given quiz question
+- User can enjoy Gif images from Giphy
+- User is able to use keyboard to navigate Web application
+- User at the end of the game can see how much answers he answered correctly (not which answers)
+- User is able to distinguish whether he succeded in saving a kitten
+- User is able to (in a way) compete with others (by seeing other players results)

+## Time spent (approximation)
+- Frontend: 20 (3 - webpack2, typescript, react; 2 - webpack2, typescript, react, karma)
+- Backend: 7

 ## References
 https://github.com/davezuko/react-redux-starter-kit (Used this as a good structural example for react, redux)